-The main resource for the preparation of this PAMP was the document titled "How To Prepare A PAMP" produced by the RTA (now RMS) in 2001.
+The main resource for the preparation of this PAMP was the document titled "How To Prepare A PAMP" produced by TfNSW (formerly RMS and RTA) in 2002.
 This document is essentially a practical manual for the preparation of a PAMP, and includes information on document structure, methodology and implementation of a PAMP.

-Traffic Planning has been identified as a key issue in the Tenterfield Shire "4 Year Delivery Program (2013-17)".
+Traffic Planning has been identified as a key issue in the Tenterfield Shire "4 Year Delivery Program (2017-21)".
 One of the objectives in this document is to undertake traffic planning to facilitate safe and efficient traffic flows and pedestrian movements.